fireae/arcbuild/README.md

-# Easy Cross Compiling for CMake Projects
+# ArcBuild

-Pure CMake scripts for native and cross compiling building.
+Easy native and cross compiling for CMake projects.
 The previous version is [arcbuild](http://172.17.10.213/lny1856/arcbuild).